coronel08/my-notes/notes/docs/aws.md

     * Alarm - triggers notifications for any metric
 * Cloudtrail - Log of all actions and API calls taking place in AWS by a user, role, or an AWS Service.
 * AWS Config - continually audit, monitor for compliance, or vulnerabilities in AWS.Helps with compliance auditing, security analysis, change management, and troubleshooting.
+    * Specify resource to record => Setup S3 bucket to configure snapshots => Setup SNS to stream notifications => Grant AWS Config permissions for S3 and SNS => Setup rules
 * X-Ray - troubleshooting application performance and errors, provides end to end view of requests as they travel through your application and maps underlying components.
 Can collect data across AWS Accounts.
 To debug and trace data across accounts
     * must import the AWS X-Ray SDK and install X-Ray daemon to enable it
     * Tracing - end to end way to follow requests